 General Population -Walking endurance and strength training for the aging population, depending on health status and clinical presentation.

 There are specific precautions to BFR training that must be adhered to.
-It is vital that a clinical prediction rule that combines medical signs, symptoms and clinical finding that predict success or failure of this procedure is know by the clinician.
+It is vital that a clinical prediction rule that combines medical signs, symptoms, and clinical findings that predict the success or failure of this procedure is to know by the clinician.